 Students graduating from this programme will be prepared for professional opportunities in research-led careers, education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations, and NGOs.
 Above all, graduates will have the critical skills necessary to evaluate and understand media in a range of professional and private spheres.

-Read more about this programme on www.lunduniversity.lu.se/Media-Communication
+Read more about this programme on www.lunduniversity.lu.se/media-communication

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Ranking 2016/2017, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
-Experience a different way of learning in a country ranked as the second best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
+Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund - a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se